What are the applications for Ferma Flooring Solid Hardwood?

-- Solid hardwood can usually help your home sell faster.
+- Solid hardwood can usually help a home sell faster.

 Is solid hardwood a good choice for rent property?

-In the renovation of the rental property, flooring is one of the most important features.
-A great flooring can change the rental property dramatically.
-There are pros and cons for solid hardwood flooring in rent property.
+In the renovation of rental property, flooring is one of the most important features.
+A great flooring can change the rent property dramatically.
+Here are the pros and cons for solid hardwood flooring in rent property.

 - Solid hardwood looks warmer and softer than tile and stone.
 If there is not serious moisture in the area, solid hardwood can be a wonderful choice.

-- Solid hardwood brings a traditional look to the house, and it’s also easy to maintain.
+- Solid hardwood brings a traditional look into the house, and it’s also easy to maintain.

 - Solid hardwood with sanding can look as good as new, which is why solid hardwood can usually sustain for multiple years.